yogananda-muthaiah/SPM-APIs/README.md

 # SPM-APIs
-Written in Golang for your own API endpoint using SPM API
+Written in Golang to read API data for SPM Credit Type endpoint.
+Try it out and kindly contribute or make a pull requests